Details of Academic Program

 The Teaching Division of Biomedical Sciences has two main programs for graduate studies towards Master’s and Ph.D. degrees.

-The program accepts, following a personal interview, students with an undergraduate GPA of 84 and above from a relevant background.
-Qualified students can be eligible to receive a scholarship of 200% per month.
+The program accepts, students with an undergraduate GPA of 80 and above (Human Genetics track - 82 and above) from a relevant background.

 This unique, direct- doctoral program is designed for outstanding undergraduate students.
 Eligibility to submit candidacy to the program requires a GPA of 90 and above in the candidates BSc degree.
 Suitable candidates will be invited to a personal interview and exam.